Poole Town

 I’ve been keeping busy as your BCP councillor for Hamworthy – dealing with day-to-day issues like overgrown footpaths and parking, along with larger issues, while supporting residents through my regular surgeries.

-I am running to represent Hamworthy East, where I’ve lived for over 27 years, on the new Poole Town Council.
+I am running to represent Hamworthy East, where I’ve lived for over 27 years, for the new Poole Town Council.
 Although I was against the creation and timing of the new councils, I will represent you and lay good foundations for the future, making sure your voices are heard and that positive developments emerge.

 Standing for Old Town and Baiter